wavellen/wavellen/README.md

 </div>

----

 ## 〉 About Me

-I'm a **backend-focused full stack engineer** who thinks deeply about how systems behave under load — how they fail, how they recover, and how to design them so failures don't matter.
-My work lives at the intersection of distributed systems, async processing, and production-grade reliability.
+I'm a **backend focused full stack engineer** who thinks deeply about how systems behave under load; how they fail, how they recover, and how to design them so failures don't matter.
+My work lives at the intersection of distributed systems, async processing, and production grade reliability.

----

 ## 〉 Core Focus Areas